2124 - Employee Leave Management

 Employee Leave Management Policy

-1. Manage and schedule workload in a manner that accommodates employee leave to reinvigorate employees without compromising organizational performance (Cal.
-Code Regs., tit.
-2, § 599.742.1); and
+1. Manage and schedule workload in a manner that accommodates employee leave requests to reinvigorate employees without compromising organizational performance.

-2. Comply with existing leave statutes, regulations, MOUs, and policies pertaining to annual leave, vacation leave, CTO, PLP, and voluntary personal leave; and
+2. Comply with existing leave statutes, regulations, MOUs, and policies pertaining to annual leave, vacation leave, CTO, PLP, and voluntary PLP.

-3. Create monthly internal audit processes to verify if leave is being keyed accurately and timely (Policy Statement 2101); and
+3. Create monthly internal audit processes to verify if leave is being keyed accurately and timely (see Policy Statement 2101).

-4. Create leave reduction procedures in alignment with existing leave statutes, regulations and MOUs for the organization to monitor employees’ leave to ensure compliance with maximum balance amounts; and
+4. Create leave reduction procedures in alignment with existing leave statutes, regulations and MOUs for the organization to monitor employees’ leave to ensure compliance with maximum balance amounts.

-5. Ensure employees who have significant “over-the-cap” leave balances have a leave reduction plan in place and are actively reducing hours.
+5. Ensure employees who have significantly exceeded the leave cap have a leave reduction plan in place and are actively reducing hours.

 Vacation/Annual Leave Caps

-As a result of the Personal Leave Program 2020 (PLP 2020) some MOUs provide temporary leave cap increases that extend to the related excluded employees.
-Departments must move forward with leave-reduction plan implementation in compliance with existing CalHR policy, employee MOU language and California Code of Regulation requirements.
+As a result of PLP 2025 some MOUs provide temporary leave cap increases that extend to the related excluded employees.
+However, departments should still move forward with leave-reduction plan implementation as needed.

 Authorities